 A few studies have looked at perceptions and preferences about flood management schemes.
 D'Sousa et al. (2021) assessed public perceptions related to flood management schemes.
 The study involved participants sorting images of different types of schemes into three piles, representing the best, neutral, and the worst options for flood risk management, thinking about appearance, benefits to wildlife and effectiveness as a flood risk management scheme.
-The main result was that even though the public perceived natural flood management schemes to be less effective to mitigate flooding than natural flood management, it generally held favourable attitudes towards the latter because of its association with attractiveness and benefits to wildlife.
+The main result was that even though the public perceived natural flood management, it generally held favourable attitudes towards the latter because of its association with attractiveness and benefits to wildlife.
 The authors suggest that highlighting the attractiveness and wildlife benefits in public communications could improve the public acceptance of natural flood management schemes.
 However, the study found a high degree of heterogeneity among preferences of different individuals.